kawodyaarachchige/safe-guard-server-side/README.md

 - **CORS**: Enabled to secure API requests and prevent unauthorized access.

 ---
+## 🖥️ Frontend Repository

+The frontend code for the  System is available in a separate repository.
+You can find it [here](https://github.com/kawodyaarachchige/safe_guard.git)

+___

 ## 📞 Contact
 For any queries or contributions, contact:
 📧 **kawodya.wa@gmail.com**